faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

 Before we can use the key pair created in previous session, we need to toggle on the option.

-+ In `/etc/ssh/sshd_config` file, uncomment the parameter _PubkeyAuthentication_ & ensure its value is "yes".
++ Uncomment the parameter _PubkeyAuthentication_ & ensure its value is "yes".
 + Restart sshd daemon using `sudo systemctl restart sshd; sudo systemctl daemon-reload`.
 + SSH from client to server.
 It should not prompt for password.
   <img width="1269" height="287" alt="image" src="https://github.com/user-attachments/assets/63708868-f485-4579-8c0b-896e33dc6db0" />